- Open Access

 “As HIV is being advertised on TV and radio, it should also be done for Cervical Cancer; It should be advertised on Radio so that people will go for screening and those who are positive will know about the disease and get treatment for it.; screening can be improved through orientation and awareness by nurses in streets and markets like immunization programmes; Information can be taken to schools and offices, hospitals and even to the market women.
 It should be explained to both uneducated and educated people; Education on cervical cancer should begin from nursery, primary and secondary."

-* Increased orientation and awareness by nurses in clinics, use of posters should be made and public campaign should be done so that people can know about it.
+"Should be discussed at the clinics, posters should be made and public campaign should be done so that people can know about it.

 The study provides information about awareness, attitudes and perception on cervical cancer and its screening methods.The study carried out among women in selected health facility in Ibadan has provided qualitative information on the perception of the utilization of cervical cancer screening among women.
 The demographic characteristics of each group are shown in Table 1.
 Women were mostly married (92.7%) and aged between 26 and 30 years (45.1%), mean =27.6, SD =4.5.
 Mainly traders (39%) and from Yoruba ethnic backgrounds (87.8%) and had secondary education (39%).
 The majority were Muslims (58.5%).
 All the respondents were within the child bearing age, booked in ANC and have attended the clinic for more than once.
 Generally the respondents reported not being aware of cervical cancer.